Symbiosis: Seed dispersal

 Seed dispersal is the movement, spread or transport of seeds away from the parent plant.
 Plants have limited mobility and rely upon a variety of dispersal vectors to transport their propagules, including both abiotic vectors such as the wind and living (biotic) vectors like birds.
 In order to attract animals, these plants evolved a set of morphological characters such as fruit colour, mass, and persistence correlated to particular seed dispersal agents.
 For example, plants may evolve conspicuous fruit colours to attract avian frugivores, and birds may learn to associate such colours with a food resource.

+Nitrogen fixation in legumes

+Rhizobia are bacteria that fix nitrogen inside the root nodules of legumes such as beans and clover.
+To express genes for nitrogen fixation, rhizobia require a plant host; they cannot independently fix nitrogen.

+Rhizobia infect the legume's roots and produce nodules where they fix nitrogen gas (N2) from the atmosphere, turning it into a more readily useful form of nitrogen.
+From here, the nitrogen is exported and used for growth in the legume.

+Lichens

+A lichen is a hybrid colony of algae or cyanobacteria living symbiotically among the hyphal filaments of multiple species of fungi and other micro-organisms embedded in the outer layer or cortex, in a mutualistic relationship.
+Lichens are able to flourish in harsh environments such as bare rocks.